open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 inferencer = CustomInferencer(model=cfg, weight=weight)
 ```

-**Building an Inferencer based on model name defined in 'model - index**.
-Take the [ATSS detector in MMDetection](https://github.com/open-mmlab/mmdetection/blob/31c84958f54287a8be2b99cbf87a6dcf12e57753/configs/atss/metafile.yml#L22) as an example, the model name is `atss_r50_fpn_1x_coco`, since the weight path is already defined in the model-index, the weight parameter does not need to be configured.
+**Building an Inferencer based on model name defined in model-index**.
+Take the [ATSS detector in MMDetection](https://github.com/open-mmlab/mmdetection/blob/31c84958f54287a8be2b99cbf87a6dcf12e57753/configs/atss/metafile.yml#L22) as an example, the model name is `atss_r50_fpn_1x_coco`.
+Since the path of weight has already been defined in the model-index, we don't need to configure the weight arguments anymore.

 ```python
 inferencer = CustomInferencer(model='atss_r50_fpn_1x_coco')